xoikia/Data_Analysis_Customer_Data/README.md

 ![Table2](Table2.png)

-Merging both the above datasets two create a userdatabase on the UserID column,
+Merging both the above datasets on the UserID column, to create a userdatabase

 ![Table3](Table3.png)

 After merging I found that VisitDate has lots of missing values, The missing values of VisitDateTime columns cannot be filled so we are dropping the rows which have missing VisitDateTime entries

+Now for missing values in the Country, I found some of the entries has the city name attached along with the country name in the Country columns,We need to separate the city from the country name.
+For this I have created a list of countries available in the world using pycountry module.
+After that I have created a function which will iterate throuugh every rows and match the name of the Country of the user with the Country list created ,If